KirillSavenkov/AccountService/AccountService/Server/README.txt

 To the run application run executable jar-file Server.jar using console.
 Server is ready to serve clients after "Server is ready to server client." appers in console.
 It make take a few seconds.
-Windows users can simply use bat-file "RunServer.bat".
+Windows users can simply run bat-file "RunServer.bat".

 Server configurations.